-- 1. Additional MAT shall include the assessment, treatment planning, ordering, prescribing, administering, and monitoring of all medications for SUDs.
+- Additional MAT shall include the assessment, treatment planning, ordering, prescribing, administering, and monitoring of all medications for SUDs.
 Medically necessary services are provided in accordance with an individualized treatment plan determined by a licensed physician or LPHA working within their scope of practice. - 2.
 The Contractor shall provide administration of buprenorphine, naltrexone (injectable), disulfiram, and naloxone.
-Other approved medications in the treatment of SUDs may also be prescribed and administered, as medically necessary. - 3.
-The Contractor shall provide case management to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
-Beneficiaries may simultaneously participate in MAT services and other ASAM LOCs.
+Other approved medications in the treatment of SUDs may also be prescribed and administered, as medically necessary. - The Contractor and/or the subcontractor shall ensure case management to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
+Beneficiaries may simultaneously participate in MAT services and other ASAM Levels of Care.